FigoFavian/eshop/README.md

 **A. principles applied to the project**

 I implemented all the SOLID Principles:
-1. S stands for Single Resposibility Principle(SRP): Previously, i forgot to add HomePage class, hence i added it here as its own class based on SRP.
+1. S stands for Single Resposibility Principle(SRP):
+   This principle tells us that a class should only have one responsibility or does one thing.
+Previously, i forgot to add HomePage class, hence i added it here as its own class based on SRP.
 During before-solid tutorial, the CarController class was an extension of ProductController but this violates the SRP Principles since it only handles car and not products.
 So what i did was to make its own class called CarController.

 2. O stands for Open Closed Principles (OCP):
-   For CarRepository, i added a InterfaceRepository class that allows me to create a new repo for upcoming changes without changing previos codes.
+   An open or closed principle means that software entities such as the parent classes are open only for extension, meanwhile it can't be modified / closed for modifying.
+For CarRepository, i added a InterfaceRepository class that allows me to create a new repo for upcoming changes without changing previous codes.

 3. L stands for Liskov Substitution Principle (LSP):
+   This principle states that a subclass can change its superclass without disruption the functionality of the program.
 Quite similar to the previous implementation, i made CarController its own class when previously it was a subclass of ProductController.
-This is due to CarController not being able to replace ProductController’s funtions, vice versa.
+This is due to CarController not being able to replace ProductController’s functions, vice versa.

 4. I stands for Interface Segregation Principle (ISP):
-   An Interface needs its own task to do rather than needing to use all of the methods in a class.
+   It means that an Interface needs its own task to do rather than needing to use all of the methods in a class.
 For example, the interface of CarService.
 Hence splitting InterfaceRepository to WriteRepository and ReadRepository for its own tasks.

 5. D stands for Dependency Inversions Principle (DIP):
+   In general, the principle states that high level modules should not depend on low level modules because both should depend on abstractions.
 I modified `private CarServiceImpl carservice;` into `private CarService carservice;` because a module relies on a class/interface that is abstract instead of a concrete one based on DIP.

 **B. The advantages of applying SOLID principle**